-At Eye Gallery, our Plano optometrists have years of experience in serving the surrounding areas.
+At Eye Gallery, our Plano and Prosper optometrists have years of experience in serving the surrounding areas.
 From routine eye and vision exams to diagnosis and treatment of ocular conditions, our optometry team is committed to serving you.
 One of the more common vision problems that brings patients into our office is that of blurry vision.
 If you've recently noticed blurriness in your own vision, we have the resources and expertise to diagnose the cause and treat or manage the problem in our office.

 Common Causes of Blurry Vision